-CCR 14 § 15301 Existing Facilities.
-Class 1 consists of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, involving negligible or no expansion of existing or former use, are categorically exempt from the provisions of the California Environmental Quality Act (CEQA).
-This project will install 35 electric vehicle supply equipment (EVSE) at three existing distribution warehouse sites in Southern California.
-Each existing site contains a charging depot which serves multiple commercial electric vehicles and has paved driveways, garages, or a combination.
-Each EVSE measures approximately 55.1 by 31.5 by 74.8 inches and will be installed via an existing utility grid connection.
-Installation of the aforementioned EVSEs at each site will involve negligible or no expansion of existing or former use.
-Therefore, this project falls within section 15301 and will not have a significant effect on the environment.
+CCR section number: Existing Facilities provision (CCR 14 § 15301 Existing Facilities) Cal.
+Code Regs., tit.
+14, sec.
+15301 provides that projects which consist of the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment, or topographical features, and which involve negligible or no expansion of use beyond that existing at the time of the lead agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act.
+This project involves installation of electric vehicle charging stations on agriculturally zoned properties.
+The electric vehicle charging station will be installed against existing buildings and connect to existing electrical panels.
+Therefore, the project falls within section 15301 and will not have a significant effect on the environment.

 CCR 14 § 15303 New Construction or Conversion of Small Structures.
 Class 3 consists of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure.
-This project will install 12 linear generators, as well as 35 EVSE, at three aforementioned sites in Southern California.
-Each linear generator measures approximately 20.5 by 8.5 by 9.5 feet and will be skid-mounted and stationed near the EVSEs.
-Each EVSE measures approximately 55.1 by 31.5 by 74.8 inches.
+This project will install up to 30 units of new charging equipment.
+The charging equipment to be installed is small and has a footprint of approximately five square feet.
 For these reasons, the project falls within section 15303 and will not have a significant effect on the environment.

-This project will not impact an environmental resource of hazardous or critical concern where designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies; does not involve impacts on any particularly sensitive environment; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state scenic highway; the project site is not included on any list compiled pursuant to Government Code section 65962.5; and the project will not cause a substantial adverse change in the significance of a historical resource.
+This project will not impact an environmental resource of hazardous or critical concern where designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies; does not involve impacts on any particularly sensitive environment; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state This project will not impact an environmental resource of hazardous or critical concern where designated, precisely mapped, and officially adopted pursuant to law by federal, state, or local agencies; does not involve impacts on any particularly sensitive environment; does not involve any cumulative impacts of successive projects of the same type in the same place that might be considered significant; does not involve unusual circumstances that might have a significant effect on the environment; will not result in damage to scenic resources within a highway officially designated as a state scenic highway; the project site is not included on any list compiled pursuant to Government Code section 65962.5; and the project will not cause a substantial adverse change in the significance of a historical resource.
 Therefore, none of the exceptions to categorical exemptions listed in CEQA Guidelines section 15300.2 apply to this project and this project will not have a significant effect on the environment.